puppetlabs/bolt/README.md

 ## Testing

-Some tests expect a windows or linux vm to be running.
-Execute `vagrant up` to bring these up using the included Vagrantfile.
-Any tests requiring this are tagged with `:vagrant` in rspec.
-To run all tests use:
+Some tests expect a windows or Linux VM to be running.
+Execute `vagrant up` to bring these up with the Vagrantfile included with the `bolt` gem.
+Any tests that require this are tagged with `:vagrant` in rspec.
+To run all tests, run:

     $ bundle exec rake test

-To exclude tests that rely on vagrant run:
+To exclude tests that rely on Vagrant, run:

     $ bundle exec rake unit